 belly laugh of a baby who is touching the soft fur

 a dog or cat for the first time.
-I want her to taste the
+I want her to

 joy that is so real it actually hurts.